How To Lay Fake Grass On Concrete Surface

-Follow the correct instructions to lay synthetic grass on a concrete surface.
+Follow the correct instructions to lay synthetic grass in Sydney on a concrete surface.
 Laying synthetic grass onto a concrete surface is not hard at all.
 You place the grass piece then cut the edges using a Stanley knife.
 You can secure it by gluing to the concrete or place some heavy items such as plant pots on it if you don’t want glue on the concrete.
 It is important to lay grass on a levelled surface and concrete or paving areas are ideal base for it.

 Make sure there are no uneven sections or places with gaps.
 Anything larger than about half an inch risks causing sagging as the synthetic grass is laid across it, particularly over time under footfall.
 If there are any gaps then use some cement or a filler to close them to avoid any further issues.